Whiteknight/whiteknight.github.com/drafts/gsoc_proposals.md

 ## The Code Is Only a Small Part

-The single biggest, most common criticism of the proposals I've received--every single one of them--was a complete omission of documentation and testing.
+The single biggest, most common criticism of the proposals I've received--every single one of them--was an almost complete omission of documentation and testing.
 I could go off on a tangent and start complaining that schools aren't teaching these valuable aspects as well as they should be, but that sort of misses the mark.
-Many of our students aren't in CS programs, so we wouldn't expect best practices related to coding to be taught in other subjects.
+Many of our students aren't in CS programs, so we wouldn't expect best practices related to coding to be taught to them anyway.

 Regardless, that's academia and this is the real world.
 Out here, in the bright light we do a lot more than writing and rewriting merge sort implementations.
-GSoC is all about taking your coding skills up to the next level, and a big part of that is by understanding the whole software process.
+GSoC is all about taking your coding skills up to the next level where academia doesn't go, and a big part of that is by understanding the whole software process as it's actually practiced.

 Working software is one thing.
 Properly documented and tested software is something else entirely.
 Documentation and tests are as important as the working software.
 Tests prove that the software works as expected and that it doesn't break when things change in the dependency chain.
 Documention shows how to use the software, and maybe even how to modify it.
+For a student whose participation in Parrot is likely to be fleeting, these things are extremely important.
+Documentation and testing are the only ways that we can guarantee that your work will be and will remain useful to the community long after you have moved on to other projects and other responsibilities.

+When the summer ends and the student disappears forever, we need to know that the code will be usable and maintainable by other people.
+The way to do this is to provide tests which act as examples of proper execution, use tests to indicate when something is broken, and provide documentation to help get new coders acclimated to the project quickly.
+Without these things, the software really can't be considered reliably useful to Parrot, and we are much less likely to invest our time and energy mentoring you to produce it.

 For your GSoC proposal, you should be explicit about your documentation and tests.
 Mention what documentation tools you're going to use.
 Mention what test tools you're going to use.
-For goodness sakes, don't try to homebrew either.
+For goodness sakes, don't try to homebrew either of them (unless that is the project you are proposing).
 Use existing toolchains where possible, and try to pick ones which are standard for your problem space.
-For instance, if you're running on .NET, you could pick NUnit for your tests.
+For instance, if you're running on .NET, you could pick NUnit for your tests, or one of a number of other acceptable options.
 It would not make a hell of a lot of sense to use Test::More from the Perl5 library to do it.
 If you're writing Python code, maybe you want to use doxygen for your documentation.
 You probably don't want to use javadoc.

+Take the time to research this.
+If you don't even know which tools are and are not appropriate to use for things as fundamental as these, it suggests you may not have enough background knowledge to complete your task adequately.

 ## Get Involved

-I say this all the time, yet so many students seem to take it as a suggestion.
-When we are evaluating proposals, we do so with an eye towards completability.
-Can you actually complete the work you propose in the time alotted?
+I say this all the time, yet so many students seem to take it as a suggestion which can easily be dismissed.
+When we are evaluating proposals, we do so with an eye towards completability and chances of success.
+Can you, the student, actually complete the work you propose in the time alotted?
 There's no way we can predict the future, but we can look for some indicators to help us make better predictions.

+One point to keep in mind is that GSoC is not a charity program where FOSS projects donate their time and their effort to selflessly mentor students.
+Google is the generous benefactor here.
+Parrot is looking to *get something* in return for its involvement.
+The student gets valuable real-world coding experience (and money!), while the Parrot Foundation and other FOSS organizations receive the gift of code.
+Your proposal should reflect this reality.
+Be sure to tell us what we get from you, how we benefit, and why we should invest in it.
+It doesn't matter to me if you think your proposal is "easy" and that you are capable of completing it.
+It matters to me if you can actually deliver (which is not typically a question left to self-assessment), and if we would even want what you are offering.

+We've received more than a handful of proposals for projects which did look interesting and did have obvious benefits for the student, but provided no benefit to Parrot.
+Some of the project ideas did not even require Parrot or it's library ecosystem at all!
+It's extremely hard for us to get excited about a student using software we didn't write, writing code in a programming language which doesn't run on Parrot (yet), and performs a task that we don't need to have done.
+Please keep this in mind before submitting proposals.
+You should spend some time making certain that your idea is mutually beneficial.

 We ask students to discuss their backgrounds on their proposals, but there is only so much you can learn from this.
 Most students don't have huge online portfolios so early in their careers for us to look at.
 Some of them have Github accounts we can look at, but most don't.
+I suggest you do start putting together portfolios of this sort if you are serious about a long-term career in programming, if you haven't already, but that's not really a matter for the topic at hand.

 The single best way that we can get an understanding of your capabilities as a student is to interact with you personally.
 You *must* come chat with us.
 I don't care if it's over personal email, or on a mailing list, or on IRC.
 One way or another you *must* get in touch with us.
 This isn't optional.
+Re-read that: This is not optional.
+Absolutely.
+Not.
+Optional.
+I cannot stress this point enough.
 We  **will not** accept an application from a student we haven't spoken to, regardless of the quality of the proposal.

+What are your plans and designs?
+Are you open to suggestion and direction?
+Are you easy and even enjoyable to work with?
+Are you really familiar with the topics you claim?
+Do you honestly understand the problems you are trying to solve?
+Are you prepared for some of the potential issues that you will run into during your work?
+Do you have backup plans?
+These are all the kinds of things that we need to talk to you about in advance.

+And on the flip side of that coin, you need to talk to us to get information about us.
+What do we need?
+What do we want?
+What do we get excited about?
+If you are trying to propose a project to benefit Parrot, this is valuable and necessary information for you to have.
+If you propose something we don't want, we won't accept the proposal.
+The only way to find out what we really want is to ask us about it.
+You aren't going to find enough depth of information in a short blurb from an online list of ideas.
+Ideas are great as a starting point, but they absolutely are not enough.

 But here's the funny thing.
 Talking to us is a great way to get feedback on a draft of your proposal.
 The students who have been working with us the